-Information: Event OPENDOOR appears to only be triggered when the shared array is in configuration LeverAInTwo, LeverBInThree, LeverCInTwo.
+Information: Event OPENDOOR appears to only be triggered when the shared array is in configuration LEVERAINTWO, LEVERBINTHREE, LEVERCINTWO.

-Here, the development framework was able to deduce - without any information regarding the specific system being modeled - that configuration $\langle 2, 3, 2 \rangle$ is of special importance in the triggering of OPENDOOR events!
+Here, the development framework was able to deduce - without any information regarding the specific system being modeled - that configuration $\langle 2,3,2\rangle$ is of special importance in the triggering of OPENDOOR events!
 This does not indicate a potential error that the development framework found, as in the previous cases shown, but rather an emergent property that the framework was able to deduce - completely on its own - and which may be of interest to the developer.
 Such emergent properties can serve to either draw attention to bugs or reassure the developer that the model functions as intended, which was the case here.
 Details about how this conclusion was reached are presented in the next section.
-A video demonstrating the examples described in this section is available online at (Harel, Katz, Marelly, & Marron, 2016).
+A video demonstrating the examples described in this section is available online at (Harel et al., 2016).

-4. EXPLAINING THE FRAMEWORK: THE THREE "SISTERS"
+4 EXPLAINING THE FRAMEWORK: THE THREE "SISTERS"

 We now describe in some detail the inner workings of our wise development framework and the various components from which it is comprised.
-Although this framework is but a first step towards the ultimate goal described in (Cerf, 2014; Harel, Katz, Marelly, & Marron, 2015; Reubenstein & Waters, 1991; Rich & Waters, 1988), it utilizes some powerful techniques, and building it was far from trivial.
+Although this framework is but a first step towards the ultimate goal described in (Rich and Waters, 1988; Reubenstein and Waters, 1991; Cerf, 2014; Harel et al., 2015c), it utilizes some powerful techniques, and building it was far from trivial.
 An up-to-date version of the tool, as well as video clips demonstrating its main principles, can be found online at (Harel et al., 2016).

-As mentioned earlier, our wise development framework is designed to accompany the development of behavioral models, as defined in the Scenario-Based Modeling section, and in particular behavioral programs written in C++ using the BPC package (Harel & Katz, 2014).
-The framework involves three new logical components, over and above the BPC package itself, and apart from the additional external tools we invoke, such as a model checker and an SMT solver (see Figure 5).
+As mentioned earlier, our wise development framework is designed to accompany the development of behavioral models, as defined in Sec.
+2, and in particular behavioral programs written in C++ using the BPC package (Harel and Katz, 2014).
+The framework involves three new logical components, over and above the BPC package itself, and apart from the additional external tools we invoke, such as a model checker and an SMT solver (see Fig. 5).
 We call these components the three sisters: Athena, Regina and Livia.

 Intuitively, each sister handles a different set of services provided by the wise development environment.
 Athena, the wise one, works proactively during development, in an off-line fashion.
 Her purview is the usage of formal tools to analyze scenario objects and produce logically accurate conclusions about them, which are valid for all runs.
-For instance, in the example discussed in the previous section, the conclusion that a certain scenario state could never be reached was derived by Athena, using model checking.
+For instance, in the example discussed in Sec.
+3, the conclusion that a certain scenario state could never be reached was derived by Athena, using model checking.

-Regina, more regal than her sisters, also works off-line, but her purview includes semi-formal methods: using abstract models of the system, she runs multiple simulations, collecting statistical information as she goes.
+Regina, more regal than her sisters, also works offline, but her purview includes semi-formal methods: using abstract models of the system, she runs multiple simulations, collecting statistical information as she goes.
 In what is a form of specification mining she then attempts to reach interesting conclusions, to be presented to the modeler.
 Her conclusions may not be valid for all runs, but they have the advantage of reflecting numerous executions, and can thus provide valuable insights about what will happen in typical runs.
-Again recalling the levers examples from the previous section, the discovery that OPENDOOR events were related to lever configuration $\langle 2, 3, 2 \rangle$ was made by Regina, as a result of running multiple simulations of the system.
+Again recalling the example in Sec.
+3, the discovery that OPENDOOR events were related to lever